 What is anxiety?

-Are you experiencing anxiety?
+So do you think you experiencing anxiety?

 We all experience anxiety at different levels.
 Anxiety can serve you well when there is danger and may keep you safe.
 However, we can also experience anxiety when there is no cause or reason to feel anxious to a higher level or degree.